TheiaSpace/ESATCOM/src/ESAT_COM-telecommands/README.txt

 generation of a COM telemetry packet.

-# ESAT_COMTransmitterEnableTelecommand
+# ESAT_COMEnableTransmitterTelecommand

-Telecommand handler for COM_TRANSMITTER_ENABLE (0x02): turn on the transmission transceiver and start the transmission.
+Telecommand handler for COM_ENABLE_TRANSMITTER (0x02): turn on the transmission transceiver and start the transmission.

-# ESAT_COMTransmitterDisableTelecommand
+# ESAT_COMDisableTransmitterTelecommand

-Telecommand handler for COM_TRANSMITTER_DISABLE (0x03): turn off the transmission transceiver and disable the transmission.
+Telecommand handler for COM_DISABLE_TRANSMITTER (0x03): turn off the transmission transceiver and disable the transmission.

-# ESAT_COMReceiverEnableTelecommand
+# ESAT_COMEnableReceiverTelecommand

-Telecommand handler for COM_RECEIVER_ENABLE (0x04): turn on the reception transceiver and start the reception.
+Telecommand handler for COM_ENABLE_RECEIVER (0x04): turn on the reception transceiver and start the reception.

-# ESAT_COMReceiverDisableTelecommand
+# ESAT_COMDisableReceiverTelecommand

-Telecommand handler for COM_RECEIVER_DISABLE (0x05): turn off the reception transceiver and disable the reception.
+Telecommand handler for COM_DISABLE_RECEIVER (0x05): turn off the reception transceiver and disable the reception.